-The extract above is from a charming little squib in the Times-Union of Albany, NY in 1932.
+The extract above is from a charming squib in the Times-Union in Albany, New York in 1932.
 It was written by Bruno Lessing, the pen name of Rudolph Edgar Block.
-It has the air and style of the Lieblings, Menckens, Bemelmans’, that whole group of prewar writers who affected an air of sophistication and “European” light-heartedness.
+It has the air and style of the Lieblings, Menckens, and Bemelmans’ – those prewar writers who affected a “European” sophistication and light-heartedness.
 He was born in New York City in 1870, of Jewish background.
 He died in 1940 in a sanatorium in Arizona.
-A death notice in an Arizona newspaper described him as a respected New York Sun and long-time Hearst journalist and writer, and noted:
+A death notice in an Arizona newspaper described him as a respected New York Sun, and long-time Hearst, journalist and writer, and noted:

 Writing his column took him many times around the world, roaming into strange and out-of-the-way places.
 He delighted in describing the scenery, life, folklore and gastronomic bits he found in his wanderings.

-The piece above – read the whole thing for the full flavour – appeared in his column known generally as Vagabondia but called here, A Vagabond Abroad.
+The piece linked – read the whole thing for the full flavour – appeared in a column called here A Vagabond Abroad but usually termed Vagabondia.

-Many such accounts note the tankard of ale, or musty ale in pewter, as an emblem of the English drinking place but almost none mention its temperature.
-Most were simply unconcerned with the ale’s degree of coolness, tepidity, fizz, or what have you.
-For them, the house and atmosphere were everything.
-To borrow a line from an early Beatles song, the general reaction can be described as “I’m so happy just to dance with you”.
+Many accounts type the tankard of ale, or “musty ale” in pewter, an emblem of English drinking ways but almost none mention temperature of the beer.
+Most were unconcerned, that is, with the ale’s coolness, tepidity, fizz, what have you.
+For them, the venue and atmosphere were everything.
+To borrow a line from an early Beatles song, the general reaction was, “I’m so happy just to dance with you”.

-Now, Block would have known ale in New York, in the old Manhattan and Brooklyn ale houses, many of which I’ve described in these pages.
-And the beer there, especially from a wood keg on the counter, would equally have been of varying temperature.
-The reports on record don’t linger on those details either.
-It just wasn’t a concern, I think because an arctic temperature was not expected of such beer, in contrast of course to the Germanic lager beer.
+Now, Block would have known ale in New York, in the old Manhattan and Brooklyn ale houses that I’ve described in these pages.
+And the beer there, especially when served from a wood keg, would also have varied in temperature.
+Temperature just wasn’t a concern, since an arctic temperature was not expected of UK-style beer, in contrast to German lager.

-The American ale houses were regarded as extensions of the British originals anyway, so drawing cellar-cool but non-refrigerated ale was business as usual.
-If on occasion it came tepid, well that came with the territory.
+The American ale houses were extensions of the British originals, or regarded as such, so drawing cellar-cool but non-refrigerated beer was business as usual.
+If on occasion it came tepid, that came with the territory.
+Next question?

-As we will see, the obsession with warm beer abroad seems to start in military circles.
-There are one or two indications (I’ll report soon) that civilian culture was starting to notice the same thing before 1939, but it’s nothing akin to the post-1945 press stories that regularly grouse about “warm” beer in England.
+As we will see, the American obsession with warm beer in Britain seems to arise in a military context.
+There are one or two indications (I’ll report soon) that civilians started to notice the same thing before 1939, but it’s nothing akin to the wartime and post-1945 accounts that grouse about “warm” English beer.

 Note re image: The image above, of Rudolph Block, was sourced from his entry in Wikipedia.
 Believed in public domain.
 Used for educational and historical purposes.
 All feedback welcomed.